Wayla/level-places/README.md

 Every place that is found and hasn't already been emitted will be.
 So, places are stored redundantly under those segments of their geohash.
-When a limit is given and it is reached, `level-store` stops going further down the list.
+When a limit is given and it is reached, or you call `stream.end()`, `level-store` stops going further down the list.

 ## API